About Intellectual Property

 Generally, copyright protects original expression such as words or images.
 It does not protect facts and ideas, although it may protect the original words or images used to describe an idea.
 Copyright also doesn’t protect things like names, titles and slogans; however, another legal right called a trademark might protect those.

-A trademark is a word, slogan, symbol or design (ex: brand name, logo) that distinguishes the products or services offered by one person, group or company from another.
+A trademark is a word, slogan, symbol or design (example: brand name, logo) that distinguishes the products or services offered by one person, group or company from another.
 Generally, trademark law seeks to prevent confusion among consumers about who provides or is affiliated with a product or service.

 If your issue isn't related to Intellectual Property, please see one of the related issues below: